solhuebner/lcards/doc/architecture/MSD flow.md

-# MSD System Flow & Pipeline Architecture
+# MSD System Flow & Singleton Architecture

-> **Complete data flow from configuration to rendering**
+> **Complete data flow from configuration to rendering with singleton intelligence layer**
-> A detailed guide to how LCARdS initializes, processes configuration, and renders overlays.
+> A detailed guide to how LCARdS initializes shared systems, processes configuration, and coordinates multi-card rendering.

 ---